quicwg/base-drafts/draft-ietf-quic-transport.md

 parameter to signal its willingness to receive one or more extension frame types with the one transport parameter.

-Extensions that modify core frame types or define alternatives to replace core frame types will be difficult to combine with other extensions which modify or replace the same frame(s) unless the behavior of the combination is explicitly defined.
+Extensions that modify or replace core protocol functionality (including frame types) will be difficult to combine with other extensions which modify or replace the same functionality unless the behavior of the combination is explicitly defined.
 Such extensions SHOULD define their interaction with previously-defined extensions modifying the same protocol components.

 Extension frames MUST be congestion controlled and MUST cause an ACK frame to